travelping/ergw/README.md

 RUNNING
 -------

-A erGW installation needs a user plane provider to handle the GTP-U path.
-This instance can be installed on the same host or a different host.
+An *erGW* installation needs a user plane provider to handle the GTP-U path.
+This instance can be installed on the same or different host.

 A suitable user plane node based on [VPP](https://wiki.fd.io/view/VPP) can be found at [VPP-UFP](https://github.com/travelping/vpp/tree/feature/upf).

-erGW can be started with the normal Erlang command line tools, e.g.:
+*erGW* can be started with the normal Erlang command line tools, e.g.:

 ```
 erl -setcookie secret -sname ergw -config ergw.config
-Erlang/OTP 19 [erts-8.0.3] [source] [64-bit] [async-threads:10] [kernel-poll:false]
+Erlang/OTP 19 [erts-11.0.1] [source] [64-bit] [async-threads:10] [kernel-poll:false]

-Eshell V8.0.3  (abort with ^G)
+Eshell V11.0.1  (abort with ^G)
 (ergw@localhost)1> application:ensure_all_started(ergw).
 ```